crystal-lang/rfcs/text/0025-process-spawn-api.md

 ### New capture methods

 Many programs need to capture output and use custom wrappers for this.
+This requires complex calls to `Process.run` or non-portable and potentially unsafe shell command using the command operator.
 Providing a robust, well-tested implementation in the standard library is more convenient and helps avoid subtle resource and quoting bugs.

 ### Dropping `clear_env`